 Do breaks need to be complete abstinence, or can I use occasional doses?

 True breaks mean complete abstinence.
 Occasional dosing prevents full receptor recovery and defeats the break’s purpose.
+Even intermittent agonist exposure can maintain receptor internalization and prevent complete upregulation.

 How do I know when my break is long enough?